1. Home

 Accelerating Your Month-End Close

-The path from 15-day closes to 5-day closes isn’t about working harder – it’s about working smarter with the right processes and tools.
-In dataSights case, one client consolidated 72 Xero entities within 3 seconds and scaled to 139 across 250+ businesses – impossible in Excel with eliminations, NCI, and multi-currency.
+The path from 15-day closes to 5-day closes is not about working harder.
+It is about the right processes and tools.
+One dataSights client consolidated 72 Xero entities within 3 seconds and scaled to 139 across 250+ businesses.

 Implement Continuous Close Practices